nick-gigliotos/BusinessCardParser/README.md

 To run the program type "java BusinessCardParser" and you will be prompted to enter a file name.
 Enter the name of whatever text file you would like parse including the extention of the file.

-For example, the file test1_Mike_Smith.txt would be entered as test1_Mike_Smith.txt
+For example, the file test_Mike_Smith.txt would be entered as test_Mike_Smith.txt

 The program will then output the name, phone number, and email it had parsed from the text file.
 Any value of "Unknown" means that for that particular attribute, a value was not found.